Sponsored by author T.A. Barron and the Spark Goodness Program.

 I spotted N cleaning up her cousin’s playroom.
 Sure, she helped make the mess, but she offered to clean it up all on her own.
 I spotted her organizing everything and putting it all back in it’s place.
 She actually did it repeatedly because my girls and their cousins kept making messes again and again.
 It didn’t spark the girls to clean up, but it was something she did for them, and more importantly so my sister didn’t feel the need to clean it up every night.

 Music makes people smile.
 Even a kid “making music” on a brightly painted public piano.
 Make the music, sing the song and make people smile.
 B had several compliments and people that came up to her to tell her they enjoyed the music.
 Sparking Goodness is so easy and almost inherit in children, we just have to make sure we nurture it and keep it going.
+You can always get an electronic keyboard for home to let them practice and play a song.

 These are just a few ways that we’ve sparked goodness and continue to try to be a light in the community, but there are so many other ways you can do it, too!
 T.A.
 Barron has 50 ways you can work together in your family to create summer sparks.
 Click on the image or the link below to see the full list.